 Out and About

 - Visit a farm, petting zoo, an exhibit of taxidermy animals, horns, etc. Pet dogs, cats, horses, cows, goats etc.

 - Fetch the mail from the post box or post office.

 - Let your child press the buttons in a lift.
 Remember to touch the braille!

 - Ride a bus, train or taxi.

 - Children may not realize the many jobs that people perform around them.
-When your family goes to a restaurant, children with a visual impairment may meet the hostess who seats your family, but they may not realize that the hostess is seating everyone else who comes into the restaurant as well.
-They may know that the waiter takes your order and brings your food and drink to you, but they may not realize he is doing this at other tables, too.
-It may not be apparent to them that there are people in the kitchen preparing the food, other staff who clear the tables when people finish eating, and a manager walking around to make sure all is running smoothly.
+When your family goes to a restaurant, your child may meet the hostess who seats your family, but they may not realize that the hostess is seating everyone else who comes into the restaurant as well. they may know that the waiter takes your order and brings your food and drink to you, but they may not realize he is doing this at other tables, too.
+It may not be apparent to them that there are people in the kitchen preparing the food, bus staff who clear the tables when people finish eating, and a manager walking around to make sure all is running smoothly.
 Let them know about the jobs you see others performing as the two of you go about your day.

 - Explain to people in the community what your child can and cannot see.
 Let them know how they can help your child; for example, “Trudy is blind and can’t see all the shoes on display.
 Can she touch them to see how they sit on the display rack?”
 Keep in mind that many of the people you and your child meet in the community will be unsure of how to interact with someone who is visually impaired.
 They may need some assistance from you to help your child learn as much as possible about what they do.

 - Give your child small jobs to do during a community outing.
 At the grocery store, you might ask them to find three items and put them in the shopping cart. they could then take these same three items from the cart and put them on the counter.
 Once they have been paid for and are bagged, they can carry them to the car.
-If they are involved while out in the community, they’ll be more likely to develop curiosity about what they are experiencing through their senses.
+If they are involved while out in the community, they’ll be more likely to develop curiosity about all they are seeing, hearing, smelling, and feeling.